-Student Privacy Policy George Mason University strives to fully comply with FERPA by protecting the privacy of student records and judiciously evaluating requests for release of information from those records.
-Please see George Mason University's student privacy policy https://registrar.gmu.edu/students/privacy/ E-Mail Policy Web: masonlive.gmu.edu - Mason uses electronic mail to provide official information to students.
+Student Privacy Policy E-Mail Policy George Mason University strives to fully comply with FERPA by protecting the privacy of student records and judiciously evaluating requests for release of information from those records.
+Please see George Mason University's student privacy policy https://registrar.gmu.edu/students/privacy/ Web: masonlive.gmu.edu Mason uses electronic mail to provide official information to students.
 Examples include notices from the library, notices about academic standing, financial aid information, class materials, assignments, questions, and instructor feedback.
 Students are responsible for the content of university communication sent to their Mason e-mail account and are required to activate that account and check it regularly.
 Students are also expected to maintain an active and accurate mailing address in order to receive communications sent through the United States Postal Service.
-(From the 2017-18 Catalo g - c atalog.gmu. edu) Course Grading & Poquiromente Evaluation Requirements: Activities & Participation Semester Tests Semester Projects Final Exam 10% 40% 30% 20%

-A+ = 97 - 100 A = 94 - 96 B+ B = 87 C+ = 77 - 79 = $74 - 76$ D F = 60 - 69 = 0 - 59 A = 94 - 90 A = 90 - 93 B- = 74 - 76 = 70 - 73 ' 0 - 39
+(From the 2017-18 Catalog - catalog.gmu.edu) Course Grading & Evaluation Requirements: Activities & Participation 10% Semester Tests 40% Semester Projects 30% Final Exam 20% A+ = 97 - 100 B+ = 87 C+ = 77 - 79 D = 60 - 69 A = 94 - 96 B = 84 - 036 = 74 - 76 F = 0 - 59 A- = 90 - 93 B- = 80 C- = 70 - 73 D = 60 - 69

 Assignments Your challenge is to immerse yourself in the topics and perspectives presented in the course.
 You will want to be able to comment on the discussion topics with authority.
 You are encouraged to make notes on your own thoughts about the various concepts and issues, and consider possible issues/outcomes.
 Your posts should be to the point and include sufficient technical detail for others to respond.
 You should present your opinions, but justify them with facts and proper sources.
 What did you disagree with and why, or not understand?
-If there is a problem with posting your assignments to Blackboard you can e-mail the assignment as well.
+If there is a problem with posting your assignments to Blackboard you can e- mail the assignment as well.
 Material Due Assignments are required to be uploaded to Blackboard or e-mailed directly to kdunayer@gmu.edu/ Deadlines and other instructions will announced in class Tests & Final Exam In this course, there will be 3 Tests and a Final Exam On each Test, you will have one 75-minute attempt to complete this test.
-Once you open the test you cannot pause or navigate to another window or you will lose your progress.
-At the end of 1 hour, your test will be automatically submitted whether you have finished or not.
-Each test will only be open on the announced test date, exact time will be announced in class.
+Each test will only be on the announced test date, exact date will be announced in class.
+If you need more time please or have questions contact the professor.
 On the final exam, you will have one 3-hour attempt to complete this test.
-Once you open the test you cannot pause or navigate to another window or you will lose your progress.
-At the end of 3 hours, your test will be automatically submitted.
 Your instructor will inform you of the final exam schedule (date and time) as well as detailed instructions for submission.
+If you need more time please or have questions contact the professor

-Projects In this course, there will be 3 projects.
+In this course, there will be 3 projects.
 Please see below for detailed information regarding the projects.

-Expectations

-• To help you manage your schedule and time to complete the assignments in this course, please follow the recommended timeline below.
+To help you manage your schedule and time to complete the assignments in this course, please follow the recommended timeline below.
 If you have a question or concern or encounter a problem about an assignment, please contact me immediately so we can discuss and work out a resolution.
 Need Help?
 E-mail Professor Dunayer at kdunayer@gmu.edu